 I had gone out for a walk and stopped because a pair of shoes caught my eye in a window display that framed them well.
-With everything that was on my mind already, this display was a good metaphor for my sense of identity lately: it takes the right circumstances to make you pause and pick something that works well until something else comes along that fits better, doesn't it?
-And we switch in and out of these things without questioning how that works for most of our lives.
+With everything that was on my mind already, this display was a good metaphor for my sense of identity lately: it takes the right circumstances to make you pause and pick something that works well until something else comes along that fits better.
+We switch in and out of these things without questioning how that works for most of our lives.

-Now, I could be accused of having a midlife crisis.
-In fact, that is how someone close to me referred to it.
-But I avoid the term because “crisis” implies emergency, something that must be attended to urgently and maybe with a little force.
-It also implies that things were moving along smoothly in some specific direction all the way up to my "midlife" and then, all of a sudden, I reached an impasse with myself and now suddenly “find” myself panicking.
-Well, things haven't been “smooth” for a long time, by design—I decided that learning to appreciate uncertainty is the price you pay as a creative person, and/or an entrepreneur.
+I could be accused of having a midlife crisis—that is how someone else referred to it.
+But I avoid the term because “crisis” implies emergency, something that must be attended urgently and with a little force.
+It also implies that things were moving along smoothly prior to it and, all of a sudden, I reached an impasse with myself and now suddenly find myself in crisis.

-I decided to address the anxiety by eliminating different ideas about what might be causing it.
-I developed some hypotheses and tested them out by doing things that were typically outside my normal set of routines.
-In other words, I wanted to know what I would need to do to feel “correct ” about myself.
-I gave myself what, at the time, I thought was a luxury but clearly was a necessity: the time to get a clear birds-eye view of my life so that I could look a few thousand feet below and make some decisions.
-I had to get clear about what kind of person I was trying to become 5, 10, or 30 years down the line as an adult.
-I had to be clear about what was acceptable within the walls of my “fortress” and what needed to go.
-Here's the distilled version of how I have gone about it.
+I decided to address the anxiety by eliminating different possible causes.
+If I wanted to know what I needed to feel “correct ” about myself, would need to get a clear birds-eye view of my life and make some decisions about what kind of person I was trying to become 5, 10, or 30 years downrange.
+I had to be clear about what was acceptable and what needed to go.
+These are the steps.

-This is not about where you want to be career-wise in the next five or ten years, or what kind of yacht you'd like to own when you “make it”.
-This is about the person you'd like to become.
-It is inevitable that by the time we make it to our thirties, we'll have brought with us some excess baggage—things we didn't even realize we'd been carrying from toxic friendships, faulty relationships, incongruous career decisions, and just naivete.
-So it takes a little initiative to decide that even if you're completely fine with how you present yourself to everyone out there on Facebook, at a conference, or at your job, that you're not entirely ok with how you are with yourself, that there are things that need change and that you can be improved.
-It takes effort because nothing really has to change (“if it ain't broke, why fix it, right?”) and you can continue exactly as you have.
+A plan to outline the person you'd like to become.
+It is inevitable that by the time we make it to adulthood, we'll have brought with us some excess baggage—things we didn't even realize we'd been carrying from unreasonable friendships, faulty relationships, incongruous career decisions, and bad decision.
+It takes a little initiative to recognize that even if you're completely fine with how you present yourself publicly, that there are things that need change and that you can be improved.
+It takes effort because nothing really has to change (“if it ain't broke, why fix it?”) and you can continue exactly as you have.
 You can decide that nobody is the wiser, and you'll very likely get away with it.

 But you'll know.

-You might get better at layering your persona with every progressive year, but you'll know.
-Until time smoothes things over so well that you forget the difference between what you are and the persona you created decades ago as a kind of coping mechanism.
-And then you might find that the road ahead of you is a lot shorter than the one behind you, and that changing—reverting—to your better, more authentic self is harder than you expected.
+You might get better at layering your persona with every progressive year but you'll know, that is, until time smoothes things over so well that you forget the difference between what you are and the persona you created decades ago as a kind of coping mechanism.
+And then you might find that the road ahead of you is a lot shorter than the one behind you, and that changing—reverting—to your better, more authentic self is the one thing you desperately want, and harder than you expected.

-At every stage of our lives, we're “air-dropped” into new pools of people who are there to do what we came there to do.
+At every stage of our lives, we meet new groups people with whom we share common purpose.
 Often it's by default (family, neighbors), or for school, or for college, or for church, or to be co-workers, or fellow players on a sports team.
-Each group presents a hodgepodge of personalities roped together by a common purpose.
+Each group presents a variety of personalities roped together by a common sense of direction.
 It's easy to believe, as I did, that common purpose equals common perspective.
 It took me a while to realize that not everyone in a “group” celebrates what you do, understands you, or believes as you do.
 I know it's obvious for a lot of people, it wasn't for me.
-But computing it in my own time made me realize explicitly that it was up to me to stay curious and seek out the few who are generous enough to understand the “why” of what I am at my core, why I behave as I do, or why I make the things I make.
-You have to stay open to attract the rare individuals who agree with what you're putting out: these are the few who will believe in you, encourage you to produce more of that thing you do.
-Conversely, this also means you'll have to make space for them by letting go of the many who don't “get” you, the people with whom you have activities in common but nothing else, who are stuck in places you escaped from, or people who aren't capable of dialogue—not because of a language barrier, but a listening barrier.
+But figuring that out me realize that it was up to me to stay curious and seek out the few rare individuals who agree with what you're putting out, why you are, and how you're going about it.
+They are the few who will believe in you, encourage you to produce more of that thing you do.
+Conversely, this also requires you make space for them by letting go of the many who don't “get” you, the people with whom you have activities in common but nothing else, who are stuck in places you escaped from, or people who aren't capable of dialogue—not because of a language barrier, but a listening barrier.

 Henry Rollins is the author of that succinct piece of advice.
 It is something I picked up from him about 25 years ago and I've gotten good mileage from it.
 It is an open invitation to say “NO” exactly when it's time to say it.
-The trick is to understand the consequence of saying “Yes” to something that is just not in your nature.
+The trick is to understand—in an alternate universe—the consequence of saying “Yes” to something that is just not in your nature.
 Maybe you feel obligated not to hurt someone's feelings, or to take a deal that is fundamentally unfair, or a gig that moves you further away from the kind of person you're working toward becoming.
-For example, a management position in a toxic workplace would be a good example of this kind of thing, as would staying in an abusive relationship: there are always trade-offs with these things, but any “advantage” in cash, status or stability will likely require you to invent or maintain a persona that is ethically at odds with your best self.
-Or maybe not, if you're ok with that.
 An old mentor once put it well, “Don't focus on what they're giving you, think about what they take from you.”
-I miss her wisdom still.